Kubo and the Two Strings (2016) – Film Review

 He artfully weaves Japanese folklore, origami, melancholy and humour with a dreamlike sense of beauty and adventure to create a film that is not just a visual triumph, but a cracking piece of original storytelling too.

-Technically, it almost defies imagination.
+Technically, it almost defies belief.
 The studio has re-invented stop-motion.
 No longer is it cute but clunky.
 Now, it is seamless, inventive and, through some extraordinary and time-consuming green screen frame capture, capable of realising full-on battle scenes, action sequences and facial emotions.
 Just imagine capturing, editing and sequencing every single frame in a 101-minute movie.

 Even if the film is done at 60 frames per second, that is a mind-boggling 363,000 frames to set-up, shoot and perfect.
 The film took three years to develop – it’s a wonder it didn’t take a lifetime.
 Still, if it all adds up to a load of nothing much then us hardened critics would be the first to complain.
 Thankfully, Kubo and the Two Strings is not just an exercise in artistic indulgence – it’s pure cinema magic.